Juliaysq/ontology-explorer/README.md

 ### Overview

 This is the Explorer project for the Ontology blockchain.
-The project bases on  front and back separation framework.The Explorer back-end bases on Spring boot framework ,it synchronizes block and transaction information to the local database and provides Restful API for the Explorer front-end or DApp.
-The Explorer front-end bases on Vue framework .
+The project is based on front and back separation framework.
+The Explorer back-end is based on Spring boot framework, it synchronizes block and transaction information to the local database and provides Restful API for the Explorer front-end or DApp.
+The Explorer front-end is based on Vue framework.

 ### Installation Environment